 Covered services include mental health care services that require a hospital stay.
+You get up to 190 days in an inpatient psychiatric hospital in a lifetime.
 The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.